Thoughts are Imaginary

 What is a thought?

-No. Awareness is, in its intrinsic nature, purely aware.
-That is all that it is; pure, ever-still, changeless Awareness, not an ever-changing thinking and labelling activity.
-Awareness does not comment on the appearance of thought.
-What then claims that a 'thought' has arisen?
-It is thought that is making such a claim.
+Consciousness is, in its intrinsic nature, purely Conscious.
+That is all that it is; pure, ever-still, changeless Consciousness; not an ever-changing thinking and labelling activity.
+Consciousness does not comment on the appearance of thought.
+Only thoughts comment on thoughts.

 A thought is only a thought from the imaginary point of view of thought.
 It is thought that says, 'look now a thought is appearing', 'here is a discrete thing called a thought or a thing.'